VCCE/VCC/docs/UserGuide.md

   - **80** - Creates an 80 track virtual disk image
   - **Double Sided** - Checking this creates a double sided disk

-Push "Yes" to confirm your choices or "No" to cancel.
+Push "Yes" to confirm our choices or "No" to cancel.
 Vcc does not format the new disk for you - the disk must still be formatted using DECB (dskini) or OS9/NitrOS9 (format) commands.